AndersOhman/GTScripts/README.md

 # GTScripts.gs

-This Google Apps Script integrates into Google Sheets to provide supplementary function to managing the Dinulescu Laboratory mouse colony.
+This Google Apps Script integrates into Google Sheets to provide supplementary function to managing a laboratory mouse colony.
 This script was developed as a side project to include some basic colony management software functions.

 Once installed, in the top menu of the Genotyping Sheet document, you should see a tab on the end called "GT Scripts".
 This menu has the functions seen below: